- Has ties to Bill Ayers, Bernardine Dohrn, Rashid Khalidi, Mumia Abu-Jamal, and Imam Feisal Abdul Rauf

 In 2011 Patel depicted Van Jones, the revolutionary communist who had served several months as President Obama's “green jobs” czar, as an “American patriot,” a “faith hero,” and one of “the true giants of history.”

-Patel is a regular contributor to the Washington Post, National Public Radio, and CNN.
-He has blogged for the Huffington Post, USA Today, and Sojourners, among other outlets.
+Patel is a regular contributor to CNN, National Public Radio, and the Washington Post.
+He has blogged for the Huffington Post, Sojourners, and USA Today, among other outlets.
 Moreover, he has served on the Council on Foreign Relations' religious advisory committee, the Aga Khan Foundation's national committee, and the Duke University Islamic Studies Center's advisory board.
 He is a fellow of the Ashoka Foundation, and has spoken in such major venues as the Clinton Global Initiative and the Nobel Peace Prize Forum.